How to Sauté Spinach

 - 5 ounces of raw, whole-leaf baby spinach (the size of a typical container or “clamshell” of baby spinach) yields about ½ cup of cooked spinach

 - Heat the fat: Start by heating up some fat in the pan over medium heat.
-This can be oil of any sort (I default to olive oil for pretty much anything other than Asian cooking, and even then, a mild olive oil is fine) or butter.
+This can be oil of any sort (I default to olive oil for pretty much everything) or butter.
 I love a combination of the two, olive oil and butter — say, a couple of teaspoons of each.

 - Cook the aromatics: Add some chopped member of the onion family, such as onions, shallots, leeks, or garlic.
 I like to use minced fresh garlic and then sometimes layer in another member of the onion family.